shjonsd/Learn/Documents/EnviroMaster_Dashboard.md

 ![alt text](https://klappir-static.s3.amazonaws.com/img/learn/FuelAnalyticsAllAssets.png)

-The fun, however, is in customising what is displayed on the dashboard.
+The fun, however, is in customising what is displayed on the Overview and the deep-diving analysis to discover how to decrease emisssions quickly.

 First of all, you can choose what is shown on the bar chart